- Purchase the complete Expat Arrivals Norway Guide (PDF)

 With a highly advanced and cutting-edge Information and Communication Technology (ICT) sector, the internet in Norway has fantastic reliability and speed.
-Residents can get online just about everywhere and most hotels, cafés and restaurants in the cities have WiFi for their customers.
+Residents can get online just about everywhere, and many hotels, cafés and restaurants in the cities have WiFi for their customers.
 Internet connectivity is even possible in the most rural of areas in Norway.

 Prices are reasonable and there are many services to choose from.
-The biggest telecom provider is state-owned Telenor, while Canal Digital and Tele2 are also prominent.
+The biggest telecom provider is the state-owned Telenor, while Canal Digital and Eltel are also prominent.

 Most Norwegians have their own broadband internet at home, so internet cafés are sparse.
 Anyone needing to use the internet that does not own a laptop can go to the closest library.

-Social networking sites and instant messaging services, such as Skype, WhatsApp and FaceTime, are all accessible and well used.
+Social networking sites and instant messaging services, such as Skype, WhatsApp and FaceTime, are all accessible and well utilised.

 Mobile phones in Norway

-The vast majority of Norwegians have a mobile phone and texting is a common form of communication.
-Landlines are becoming rarer in private homes, but are still used by most businesses.
+The vast majority of Norwegians have a mobile telephone, and texting is a common form of communication.
+Landlines are becoming rarer in private homes but are still used by most businesses.
 The main provider is Telenor, which owns the core infrastructure.

-Anyone with a Norwegian identity number can apply for a phone contract or buy a mobile phone without a subscription to a company.
-Expats will have an identity number assigned once their residency permit is approved.
+Anyone with a Norwegian identity number can apply for a phone contract or buy a mobile telephone without a subscription to a company.
+Expats will have an identification number assigned once their residency permit is approved.